 The amount of PIMR allocable to each model segment is the approximate statutory interest maintenance reserve liability that would have developed for the model segment, assuming applicable capital gains taxes are excluded.
 The allocable PIMR may be either positive or negative.

 In performing the allocation to each model segment, the company shall use a reasonable approach to allocate any portion of the total company balance that is disallowable under statutory accounting procedures (i.e., when the total company balance is an asset rather than a liability).
+The company shall use a reasonable approach to allocate the total company balance between PBR and non-PBR business and then allocate the PBR portion among model segments in an equitable fashion.

 The company may use a simplified approach to allocate the PIMR, if the impact of the PIMR on the minimum reserve is minimal.